tobyesmith/singularity101/_sources/lab7.md

 # 📓 Lab 7: SIF file & Host Filesystem

-A very useful technique to recover def files from a SIF file:
+In this lab, we’ll walk through a useful technique for recovering def files from a SIF file.

-Let's get a SIF image from the SCS library:
+Let’s start with obtaining a SIF image from the SCS library:

 ```bash
 $ singularity pull container_lab7.sif library://library/tutorial101/demo:latest